loranger32/theory_of_games/README.md

 Fun and learning are the main objectives.

-It's for the moment only written in french, but english translation is on its way.
+It's for the moment only written in french, but english translation is foreseen.

+## Main concept

+Two players or more are playing a "cooperate or betray" game.

+For each turn, each player must choose if he cooperates or betrays.

+If all players cooperate, they all get 5 points.

+If all players betray, they all get no points.

+And if one betrays and the others cooperate, the one who betrays gets 10 points.

+The number of rounds is determined before the game starts, and can range from 1 to 9999.

 ## What it does